VR51/WP-Notices/readme.txt

 == Changelog ==
 1.1.1 - 25th June 2016

 - Security improvement.
 DOMPDF directory is renamed on plugin activation.
-The new name is created via a randomly generated sha2 hash
+The new name is created via a randomly generated sha2 hash.
+Directory name is created on plugin installation and is created afresh on reinstallation.
+- New css='' attribute.
+This is used to specify inline CSS for the alert or to specify a custom CSS file to load from wp-notices/css (an upcoming version of WP Notices will include an options screen for CSS file management)
+- Activation routine.
+Install directories wp-content/wp-notices/css and wp-content/wp-notices/tmp
+- Deactivation routine.
+Plugin deactivation removes scheduled event and deletes the dirctory wp-notices/tmp. wp-notices/css remains intact in case it contains custom CSS files.

 1.1.0 - 24th June 2016